 Posted captain on 31 January 1774, Dickson recommissioned the Antelope 50 as flagship of Rear-Admiral Clark Gayton, sailing for Jamaica in May.
 After being succeeded by Captain William Judd he returned home in 1775 and was appointed to commission the new Greyhound 28 in October, going out to the North American station in April 1776 and participating in the New York campaign of July – October.
 Having been refitted and coppered at Sheerness in the spring of 1779, the Greyhound participated in the destruction of enemy shipping at Penobscot during the May-August campaign, and took the rebel privateers American Revenue on 19 July, Nancy on 3 August and Revenge on 4 October.
 Dickson’s frigate was detached with the West Indian trade and transports on 4 January 1780, and he commanded the Greyhound at the Battle of Martinique on 17 April 1780.

 As a consequence of Admiral Lord Rodney’s reorganisation of the fleet he was placed in temporary command of the Terrible 74 from 20 April and served in the Leeward Islands campaign, including the fleet skirmishes in May where his ship lost three men killed and nine wounded.
 After the death of Captain Thomas Watson in the action with the French on 19 May he was appointed to the Conqueror 74, sailing for Jamaica to collect a convoy.
-Following the hurricane of 4-12 October 1780 his new command took three months to reach home, losing her mainmast on the way, and requiring a hundred men to bale her out every day when her pumps had become choked.
+Following the Great Hurricanes of October 1780 his new command took three months to reach home, losing her mainmast on the way, and requiring a hundred men to bale her out every day when her pumps had become choked.